 Our Mission and Vision

 Gold Star Teen Adventures provides year-round adventure opportunities for the children of fallen military members, first responders, and from our nation’s intelligence community who have lost their lives in the line of duty.
-The purpose of the program is to instill a sense of patriotism, foster healing, provide mentorship as well as character and leadership development, and provide world-class outdoor experiences.
+The purpose of the program is to provide healing, leadership development and opportunity.

 Gold Star Teen Adventures was created to provide a place where youth can come together to share new experiences with others who have shared a similar journey.
-We are built on the pillars of character and leadership development, mentorship, opportunity, patriotism, and healing.
+We are built on the pillars of healing, leadership development, and opportunity.
 Our organization is committed to serving and honoring the community of people who have sacrificed so much.

 Our Program Pillars